moonloveeer/moonloveeer/README.md

 - This is a simplified implementation for educational purposes
 - The XMSS implementation provides quantum resistance but should be reviewed for production use
 - Private keys are stored in plain JSON files - a production system would need more secure storage
+- Cookie security honours reverse-proxy headers via `is_secure_request()` in `qrl/web_wallet.py`, so remember to set `X-Forwarded-Proto: https` when deploying behind TLS.

+## pyqrllib Reintegration Plan

+- **Short term**: Continue skipping `pyqrllib` in CI while documenting the requirement in workflow comments and packaging instructions.
+- **Patch fork**: Apply the `<cstdint>` fix from upstream issues and publish a patched wheel (e.g. `pyqrllib==2.1.0.post1`) to an internal index so GitHub Actions can install it.
+- **Verification**: Re-enable the package in `requirements.txt` and CI once the wheel builds on Python 3.10+, and add regression tests covering XMSS signing to confirm compatibility.

 ## License